Kitchen Scale

 (featured on Designdb)

-How do we regain the lost empathy in current consumer culture?
+How do we regain the lost empathy in the current consumer culture?
 Learning to construct an item from scratch with strict limitations helps us to care, understand and gain reverence for products again.

-Despite it’s compositional nature and the undeniable component of luck, going around looking for parts during a dire pandemic puts the process into a wider perspective.
+Despite its compositional nature and the undeniable component of luck, going around looking for parts during a dire pandemic puts the process into a wider perspective.
 This process of foraging and putting together materials is reflective of our adaptive nature and proves that everything can always be stripped down, redesigned and improved, even in a crisis.
 However, form is not to be underestimated in importance.

 The Kitchen Scale is a mechanical weighing scale composed of common tools found in general stores in Singapore.